boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    using the RESINFO RR type and QNAME of "resolver.arpa".
 In this case, a client has to contend with the risk that a resolver does not support RESINFO.
-The resolver might pass the query upstream, and then the client can receive a positive RESINFO response either from a legitimate upstream DNS resolver or an attacker.
+The resolver might pass the query upstream, and then the client can receive a positive RESINFO response either from a legitimate DNS resolver or an attacker.
 The DNS client MUST set the Recursion Desired (RD) bit of the query to 0 to ensure that the response is provided by the resolver.
    If the resolver does not support RESINFO, it will return an authoritative name error.